-All sub-projects and its potential risks and impacts will be managed through screening procedures and mitigation measures (aligned with requirements defined in WB EHSG and GIIP) as defined in Chapter 9).
-In depth social assessment will be conducted for every sub-project and its activities and based on conducted assessment and screening of the sub-project-specific risk-proportional E&S instruments, (such as Environmental and Social Management Plans (ESMPs) and ESMP Checklists), will be prepared.
+All sub-projects and their potential risks and impacts will be managed through screening procedures and mitigation measures (aligned with requirements defined in WB EHSG and GIIP) as defined in Chapter 9).
+A social assessment will be conducted for every sub-project and its activities and based on an assessment conducted through the sub-project-specific risk-proportional E&S instruments, and Environmental and Social Management Plans (ESMPs), and ESMP Checklists will be prepared to mitigate social risks and impacts.

-Also, through the whole project life cycle, all phases of the project, continuous and meaningful stakeholder engagement activities with local community, and all other relevant stakeholders, as defined within SEP, will be conducted to gather feedback but also to timely inform and engage community and establish two-way dialog between stakeholders implementing activity and potentially affected community.
+Also, through the whole project life cycle, all phases of the project, continuous and meaningful stakeholder engagement activities with local community, and all other relevant stakeholders, as defined within SEP, will be conducted to gather feedback but also to timely inform and engage community and establish two-way dialogue between stakeholders implementing the activity and the potentially affected community and other concerned stakeholders.